alex/client-beta/README.md

 ### Install

-See [Install](https://github.com/keybase/homebrew-keybase#install) to install from the beta tap.
+See [Homebrew Keybase Install](https://github.com/keybase/homebrew-keybase#install) to install from the beta tap.

 ### Issues